vtphan/probably/README.md

 Analyze interactively predictions using different probabilistic machine learning methods.

+The use case is as follows.
+You start by modeling your data.
+This module will model your data using different probabilitisic classifiers.
+A probabilistic machine classifer associates a probability with each prediction.

+Once the model is built, you can use it to analyze test data interactively.
+We seek to answer these questions: (1) how probable are predicted outcomes by different classifiers? and (2) how agreeable are the classifiers for the test data set?

 ## Features

 - Visualize probability of prediction of different ML algorithms for each (test) data point.